JuliaGL/GLVisualize.jl/README.md

 [<img src="https://cloud.githubusercontent.com/assets/1010467/18789938/284fc0f6-81ad-11e6-8497-e14ac65fceb4.png" width="489">](https://vimeo.com/183115490 "Image filtering")

 #### Demo of GPU computing and visualization of the GPU object with GLVisualize
-GLVisualize GPU accelerated and we can use this fact to display computations run on the GPU as efficient as possible.
+GLVisualize is GPU accelerated and we can use this fact to display computations run on the GPU as efficient as possible.
-This is a demo using the unreleased packages [CUDAnative](https://github.com/JuliaGPU/CUDAnative.jl) and [GPUArrays](https://github.com/JuliaGPU/GPUArrays.jl) to run the Julia code on the GPU.
+This is a demo using the unreleased packages [CUDAnative](https://github.com/JuliaGPU/CUDAnative.jl) and [GPUArrays](https://github.com/JuliaGPU/GPUArrays.jl) to run Julia code on the GPU and visualize the result.

 [<img src="https://cloud.githubusercontent.com/assets/1010467/18793533/79b04714-81bb-11e6-9fa0-ed273888b7cf.png" width="489">](https://vimeo.com/184020541)